etienne-martin/device-detector-js/README.md

 # device-detector-js

-Device-detector-js is a precise user agent parser and device detector written in TypeScript, backed by the largest and most up-to-date user agent database.
+Device-detector-js is a precise user agent parser and device detector written in TypeScript, backed by the largest and most up-to-date open-source user agent database.

 Device-detector-js will parse any user agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 Works with Node.js and in the browser.